 This set of ceramics references The Silk Road—the ancient and storied trade route linking Asia, the Middle East, and Europe—with the iconic blue and white china patterns long traded along it.
 But it wasn’t only fine china and rare goods that were traded along The Silk Road, it was also a heavily-used sex trafficking route and remains so today.

 Sex trafficking is one of the world's fastest growing crimes, affecting every part of the world, with still more trafficking occurring on the internet and much of it along the black market’s appropriately named “Silk Road.”
 Global commercial profits for sexual slavery are estimated to be roughly $99 billion annually.
 The International Labor Organization estimates that there are 4.8 million people trapped in forced sexual exploitation globally, 99% of whom of are female.

-By contextualizing the historic Silk Road imagery within a contemporary framework, we aim to bring awareness to the horrific exploitation of women through the modern sex trade, asking viewers to consider the inextricable link between underground markets and sexual slavery.
+By contextualizing historic imagery within a contemporary framework, “The Silk Road” aims to bring awareness to the horrific exploitation of women through the modern sex trade, asking viewers to consider the inextricable link between underground markets and sexual slavery.